 - The username received in the SAML assertion from IdP does not match any LDAP or local Fortify Software Security Center user (based on user lookup strategy).
-Verify the following: - The "SAML name identifier" in your Fortify Software Security Center SAML configuration is set to an attribute in the SAML assertion that contains the username. - The user exists in Fortify Software Security Center. - The user lookup strategy is correctly configured (see "Configuring Core Settings" on page 90).
+Verify the following: - The "SAML name identifier" in your Fortify Software Security Center SAML configuration is set to an attribute in the SAML assertion that contains the username. - The user exists in Fortify Software Security Center and has an assigned role. - The user lookup strategy is correctly configured (see "Configuring Core Settings" on page 94).